Installation, Configuration and Operation on Linux

 Odilon configuration is defined in file ./config/odilon.properties

-This is where you can set up server url and credentials (url, port, accessKey, SecretKey), and data storage (RAID level, data storage directories), and other parameters
+This is where you can set up server port and credentials ( port, accessKey, SecretKey), and data storage (RAID level, data storage directories), and other parameters

 server.port=9234